iamnotluka/interpreter-in-go/README.md

 # interpreter-in-go

 Interpreters are magical.
 Seemingly random characters (letters, numbers and special characters) are feed into it and suddenly become meaningful.
 In this project, I have built tree-walking interpreter with it's own lexer, parser and own tree representation, as well as it's own evaluator.
 Every interpreter is built to interpret a specific programming language.
 That's how the programming languages are implemented basically.
-In this project, I am implementing a language called Monkey and it has list of these features:

-- C like syntax
-- variable bindings
-- integers and booleans
-- arithmetic expressions
-- built-in functions
-- first-class and higher-order functions
-- closures
-- a string data structure
-- an aray data structure
-- a hash data structure

-We will implement first class functions, what this means is that functions are just values same as integers or strings.
+I will implement first class functions, what this means is that functions are just values same as integers or strings.

 The project will have couple major parts:

-- the lexer
+- The Lexer
-- the parser
+- The Parser
-- the AST (Abstract Syntax Tree)
+- The AST (Abstract Syntax Tree)
-- the internal object system
+- The Internal Object System
-- the evaluator
+- The Evaluator

-### 1 Lexing
+## Lexer

 Representing our code in other forms that are easier to work with.